Biography

 Opera…

 In her five seasons at the Met, Mireille performed Adele in DIE FLEDERMAUS and Poussette in MANON, and covered Valencienne in THE MERRY WIDOW, Jemmy in GUILLAUME TELL and Rosina in IL BARBIERE DI SIVIGLIA.
-As a respected interpreter of early music Mireille appears regularly with period groups such as the Boston Early Music Festival and Opera Atelier, where her most recent roles have included Susanna (MARRIAGE OF FIGARO), Créuse (MÉDÉE), Celia (LUCIO SILLA), Morgana (ALCINA), Galatea (ACIS AND GALATEA), Minerva (ULISSE), and La Musica/Euridice in ORFEO.
-She made her European opera debut as Princesse Andromède (PERSÉE) at Versailles in 2014, sang the title role in BERENICE at the 2016 Göttingen International Handel Festival, Germany, and worked at the Rossini Opera Festival in Pesaro, Italy, covering the title role in RICCIARDO E ZORAIDE.
+As a respected interpreter of early music Mireille appears regularly with period groups such as the Boston Early Music Festival and Opera Atelier, where her favourite roles have included Susanna (MARRIAGE OF FIGARO), Créuse (MÉDÉE), Celia (LUCIO SILLA), Morgana (ALCINA), Galatea (ACIS AND GALATEA), Minerva (ULISSE), and La Musica/Euridice in ORFEO.
+She made her European opera debut as Princesse Andromède (PERSÉE) at Versailles in 2014, sang the title role in BERENICE at the 2016 Göttingen International Handel Festival, Germany, with La Nuova Musica, and worked at the Rossini Opera Festival in Pesaro, Italy, covering the title role in RICCIARDO E ZORAIDE.

 To resist being drawn deeper and deeper into Mireille Asselin’s extraordinarily expressive world is futile.
 Her artistry is irresistible.”